-Based on the Congressional approval of year round Pell, students may now receive up to 150% of their Pell eligibility in a single year.
-This means, starting in 17/18, a student at OSU may be eligible to receive a fulltime Pell Grant for all 4 terms of the academic year.
-Terms in which a student is attending less than halftime (fewer than 6 credit hours) may not be counted towards this additional eligibility.
+Based on the Congressional approval of year-round Pell, students may now receive up to 150% of their Pell eligibility in a single year.
+This means, starting in 2017-18, a student at OSU may be eligible to receive a full-time Pell Grant for all 4 terms of the academic year.
+Terms in which a student is attending less than half-time (fewer than 6 credit hours) may not be counted towards this additional eligibility.
 Please keep in mind that lifetime Pell eligibility has not changed.

 More information on how Pell Lifetime Eligibility Usage (LEU) is calculated may be found on the FSA website.

-Aggregate Ford Direct Loan Limits (combined maximum for all years of seeking an undergrad/post-bacc degree)
+Combined maximum for all years of seeking an undergrad/post-bacc degree

 ***Dependent student loan maximums may increase to match the independent amounts in cases where the parent is credit denied for the parent plus loan for that aid year.
 After a parent is credit denied for that year, the student may request an increase by submitting a student loan revision form